Naledi0324/ASSOCIATES-Business-Analysis-3.2--/README.md

-Collecting information on machine learning and data modelling for our health-bot idea.
+Collecting information on machine learning and data modelling for our Medication Reminder App idea.